 - Timeline: How soon do you need content?

-Step 2: Figure Out Where To Find Writers in Niche Industries
+Step 2: Find Out Where Your Writers Hang Out

 Finding the right writer can feel like searching for a needle in a haystack.
 But knowing what you’re looking for can make the hunt a little easier.
 There are two basic ways to find writers in niche industries.
 You can conduct an independent search to find freelance writers that work on their own and have a ‘for hire’ website.
 The top hits are probably excellent writers and you can narrow them down by specific search terms related to niche industries.
 The downside is that you often have to reach out to a lot of different people before you find a writer with the availability to take on new clients.